EasyPlugIn/ep-spec/protos/res_control_proto.rst

 revealed in the signal payload.

-Enable Signal
+Resume Signal
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This signal sent from IoTtalk requests a resource feature start to do data exchange on the wire.
+This signal is sent from IoTtalk requests a resource feature start to do data exchange on the wire.
 The specific feature MUST be revealed in the signal payload.

-Disable Signal
+Suspend Signal
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 This signal aims at stop the data transfer of specific resource feature